The LeaseyBackup and Restore Manager.

 7. Press the Leasey key then Control+Shift+B to move into the Backup and Restore Manager.

-8. Select the option "Restore JAWS Settings."
+8. Select the option "Restore JAWS Settings from a Local Drive or Folder."

 9. Specify the location of the backup, such as, D colon.
 This must be exactly the same as before.